efeelize/eng/bec/speaking_notes.md

 ### 3.3.2）how to maintain customers
 - Only with goods and services of high quality can a company maintain its enduring and loyal customers and attract more customer.
 - Information survey.
 When a customer complains, we would take actions first and deal with problems.
 And then that won’t be enough.
 It would be a golden opportunity to look into the causes and effects that happen.
 For example, one S in 4S is called survey in order to know more customers.

+## 3.4 price settin
+- 1）First, we should consider the cost of our new products before we put them into the market.
+The price level we should set at least include all the cost and investment so that we can gain some margins；
+- 2）Second, it’s necessary to estimate the quantities of a product that consumers will demand.
+The price of a product is easily influenced by the economic forces of supply and demand.
+If the demand is strong, we can set high price and vice versa；
+- 3）Third, we will also have to study the consumers’ perception of price to see what price level can be accepted.
+As the old saying goes, “price is not a major concern, if your purse is full.”
+For some customers, it is quality rather than price that serves as the top consideration in the buying decision.

 # 4.PR[public relation] & corporate hospitality
 ## 4.1 corporate culture & company image